GauravBurande/solana-web3-lite/README.md

 - `amount`: Number - Amount of SOL to send
 - `cluster`: String (optional) - "mainnet-beta" | "testnet" | "devnet" | "localnet"

+### createAndTransferToken(options)

+Creates a new token mint and transfers tokens to a recipient address.

+- `mintWallet`: Keypair - The keypair used to create the token mint
+- `recipientAddress`: String - Solana address to receive the tokens
+- `amount`: Number - Amount of tokens to transfer
+- `decimals`: Number (optional) - Number of decimal places for the token (default: 9)
+- `cluster`: String (optional) - Solana network to use ("mainnet-beta", "testnet", "devnet"; default: "devnet")
+- `commitment`: String (optional) - Commitment level for transaction confirmation ("processed", "confirmed", "finalized"; default: "confirmed")

+#### createAndTransferToken Returns

+An object containing:

+- `signature`: String - The transaction signature
+- `mintPublicKey`: String - The public key of the created token mint
+- `transaction`: Object - The complete transaction details

 ## Requirements

 - Node.js
 - `@solana/web3.js` (peer dependency)
 - `@solana-developers/helpers` (peer dependency)
+- `@solana/spl-token` (peer dependency)

 ## License